bitvavo/python-bitvavo-api/README.md

     </tr>
 </table>

 Crypto starts with Bitvavo.
-You use Bitvavo API for Node.js to buy, sell and store over 200 digital assets on Bitvavo from inside your own app.
+You use Bitvavo API for Python to buy, sell and store over 200 digital assets on Bitvavo from inside your own app.

-To trade and execute your advanced trading strategies, Bitvavo API for Node.js is a wrapper that enables you to easily call every endpoint in [Bitvavo API](https://docs.bitvavo.com/)
+To trade and execute your advanced trading strategies, Bitvavo API for Python is a wrapper that enables you to easily call every endpoint in [Bitvavo API](https://docs.bitvavo.com/)

 ## Prerequisites

-To start programming with Bitvavo API for Node.js you need:
+To start programming with Bitvavo API for Python you need:

-- [Node.js](https://nodejs.org/en) installed on your development environment
+- [Python3](https://www.python.org/downloads/) installed on your development environment
 - An [API key and secret](https://support.bitvavo.com/hc/en-us/articles/4405059841809) associated with your Bitvavo account

   You control the actions your app has rights to do using the rights you assign to the API key.
 Possible rights are: